Food and Growing

 -------------------------

-This newsletter announces the forthcoming publication of the report of Nourish's 'Right to Food' project - 'The project worked with government agencies and community members to define a diet that is healthy enough, enjoyable and a good fit for people's lives.'
-It also reports on highlights of the Oxford Real Farming Conference - 'the largest agroecological gathering on the planet.'
+This newsletter sees the publication of the report of Nourish's 'Right to Food' project - 'The project worked with government agencies and community members to define a diet that is healthy enough, enjoyable and a good fit for people's lives.'
+There are summary and full versions of the report, and interesting details of the methods used in preparing it.

 -------------------------

-Report on Community growing space
+SP Report on Community growing space

 The Scottish Parliament's Local Government, Housing and Planning Committee chaired by Highland Green MSP Ariane Burgess, has recently conducted an in-depth enquiry into the availability of allotments and other land for community growing in the light of Part 9 of the Community Empowerment Act of 2015.
 These are their conclusions